Board of Directors

 Janelle Faba

 Janelle Faba is a technology professional who has worked in the Financial Technology (FinTech) industry for 20 years.
-She has held various senior management roles within the industry and is currently a VP in Information Security for a Fortune 500 FinTech organization.
-She holds many professional certifications including the Project Management Professional (PMP) and Certified in Risk and Information Systems Control (CRISC) and has a Masters of Science in Information Systems Management (MS-ISM) from ASU.
+She has held various senior management roles in the industry and is currently a VP of Information Security at a Fortune 500 FinTech organization.
+She holds many professional certifications, including the Project Management Professional (PMP) and Certified in Risk and Information Systems Control (CRISC).
+She has a Master of Science in Information Systems Management (MS-ISM) from ASU.
 She resides in Arizona with her husband.
 Together they have six children; two adult children and four living at home.

-Janelle was diagnosed with IC in 2001 and through her work with the board Janelle hopes to promote awareness of the condition in the medical and general community and to help all patients to find hope and relief.
+Janelle was diagnosed with IC in 2001, and through her work with the board, Janelle hopes to promote awareness of the condition in the medical and general community and to help all patients find hope and relief.

 Eric Zarnikow